calaldees/teacherEducation/teacherEducation/ks5.md

         * A2[spec-2019](https://www.ocr.org.uk/Images/170844-specification-accredited-a-level-gce-computer-science-h446.pdf)
     * [Cambridge International Education (CIE) - computer-science-9618](https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-international-as-and-a-level-computer-science-9618/)
         * A2 - Paper 4 - Practical exam (no pre-release)
+        * AS and A2 same weight
+        * (my gut is that this is a easiest examboard)
     * [eduqas](https://www.eduqas.co.uk/qualifications/computer-science-as-a-level/#tab_overview)
+        * AS and A2 are two separate documents/spec/courses
+        * AS
+            * 70% written
+            * 30% on screen
     * More are possibly coming?

 * TASK: (15min)